gustavonp/roo-recipes/content/recipes/pot-pasta.md

 draft: false
 tags: ["Entrées", "Pastas"]
 cover: /img/recipes/skillet-lasagna.jpg
 description: "Unconventional?
 Yes.
 But also a fast and hearty alternative to a classic Italian dish.
-It is also perfect when you don't have enough lasagna dough to make a whole tray."
+Also, It is perfect when you don't have lasagna dough to make a whole tray."
 ---

 <div class="my-flexbox row-collapse center basic-gap" >